krystlebarnes/recipe-file-frontend/README.md

 ## How to Use

-Click the "ADD A RECIPE" button at the top to add a new recipe to your recipe list.
+Click the `ADD A RECIPE` button at the top to add a new recipe to your recipe list.

-To edit a recipe, click the "edit" button under the recipe you would like to edit.
+To edit a recipe, click the `edit` button under the recipe you would like to edit.
 An edit form will appear at the top of the page.

 ## Features for Future Versions
 * View a full recipe